metaterminal/metaterminal.fyi/content/fiction/murder-on-the-overland-limited.md

 Louis felt something strange, like someone was looming behind him.
 A grim inevitability was pulling him along.
 Nerves, he thought.

 “You disagree with the new labor law.
 You’ve stopped the train to try and extort me.
 Convince me to stop it from passing.
 I don’t know, you make it work.
-You like your long hours, you like the pay, and you’re not really that into the brotherhood anyway.
+You like your long hours, you like the pay, and you’re not really that into the brotherhood.

 “You flagged me down here to make your demands.
 At midnight, you say, we’ll meet in my room to talk about the labor law.
 I’ll bring my papers from the cargo car.
 We argue for nearly an hour.
 Loud enough that our neighbors can hear us, even.
 By tomorrow morning, the train won’t even be started again, because I refuse to give into your demands.”